lorenzo-stoakes/linux-vm-notes/funcs.md

 #### Returns

-1 if the PTE is empty, 0 if not.
+1 if the PTE entry is empty, 0 if not.

 ---